Garry Hamer: Coaching career

 From 1966 to 1970, Hamer coached a strong Horsham side, which made the finals each year.
 In his first season, he finished second in the Toohey Medal and led Horsham to the grand final, which they lost to Nhill, the game decided off the last kick.
 He then led Horsham to back to back premierships in 1967 and 1968.
 After leaving Horsham he played with Geelong West, then in 1972 joined Barwon Heads and was best on ground for the club in that year's grand final win.

 He was considered one of the favorites to fill the vacant position of Geelong senior coach for the 1976 VFL season, having just steered the reserves team to the 1975 premiership, his sixth since he began coaching.
 The job however went to Rodney Olsson and Hamer remained at the club as an assistant coach in 1976, before joining Barwon.
 He was coach of Geelong West in the 1982 VFA season.

 Cricket

-Hamer also played for the Richmond Cricket Club in Victorian district cricket, as a fast bowler.
+Hamer also played 15 first eleven games for the Richmond Cricket Club in Victorian district cricket, as a fast bowler between 1963/64 and 1965/66.

 In the 1963/64 summer, Hamer was chosen to represent a Victorian Country XI, against the touring South Africans at Kardinia Park.
 He took 3/50 and had Eddie Barlow as one of his wickets, bowled for a duck.
 When the Marylebone Cricket Club (MCC) came to Horsham in 1970/71, Hamer again represented Victoria Country and dismissed Colin Cowdrey leg before wicket for a duck.